Edmonds CC English instructors love to teach literature!

 Instructors will bring diverse approaches to literature classes and use a creative variety of assignments and assessment methods, but in all of our literature courses, students can expect to find teachers who appreciate the opportunity to help them develop meaningful questions about the texts they are reading as a way to deepen their understanding of literature.

 Edmonds CC literature courses give students practice in the skills that are required for other courses, particularly writing and critical thinking.
-Also, all of our literature courses count toward distribution or elective credits for the AA degree, and some of our literature courses fulfill the Cultural Diversity requirement for the AA degree.
+Also, all of our literature courses count toward distribution or elective credits for the AA degree, and many of our literature courses fulfill the Cultural Diversity requirement for the AA degree.